COVID-19 Resource Center

 Note: Premature babies and newborns require a more conservative approach because they may not metabolize medication and alcohol as effectively as healthy older infants.
 If your child consumes alcohol-tainted breast milk frequently, they may experience developmental delays, sleep pattern interruptions and other health issues.

 Remember: Breastfeeding fuels your child but can be fatiguing for you.
-Keep your child and yourself safe with proper nutrition during this special time.
+Keep your child and yourself safe with proper nutrition during this time.
 Consult your physician with specific questions about what to eat and what to avoid while breastfeeding.